This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 “Yeah, Jamie; give me the controller, so she can read her stupid girly book,” said Deacon.

-“You’re the one making the fuss,” retorted Jamie.
+“You’re the one making the fuss,” said Jamie.
 He felt the controller slip through his fingers but could do nothing to prevent it.
 Seconds later he saw Deacon stumble backwards.
 The boy tripped over his own feet and landed hard onto the floral carpet.

 “Victory is mine!” cheered Deacon.
 He got back up and holding his ill-gotten spoils above his head.
 “Ha-ha, I’m playing Spyro.
 Your “Spiderman-for-dingbats” game will have to wait…nah-nah na nah-nah.”